Non-Compete Agreement Lawyers in Calgary

 If an employer discovers a former employee is actively breaching non-compete or non-solicitation, they can apply for an injunction to prohibit the employee from engaging in the restricted activity.

-At Cashion Legal, we work with our clients to review restrictive clauses in employment agreements before they sign, or to review the enforceability of these clauses after termination.
+At Cashion Legal, we work with our clients to review restrictive clauses in employment agreements before they sign, or to review the enforceability of these clauses after termination

--Gain a clear understanding of your rights, obligations, and entitlements as an employee.
+- Gain a clear understanding of your rights, obligations, and entitlements as an employee.
 This includes information about your salary, benefits, working hours, leave policies, termination procedures, and more.

--Ensuring the agreement is clear, unambiguous, and accurately reflects the agreed-upon terms to prevent potential disputes.
+- Ensure the agreement is clear, unambiguous, and accurately reflects the agreed-upon terms to prevent potential disputes.

 Your employment contract should be reviewed before it is signed, otherwise you may not be able to request any future changes to your contract.